Updated: Dec 16, 2020

 This may not be true for every therapist, but I’ve noticed each year that right after the holidays I get an influx of new clients.
 I used to think it was like a New Years resolution for people- they wanted to start the year off working towards a healthier life.
 In some cases that’s true, in most cases I’ve seen, it’s not.

-I’ve recognized that a lot of people seek help not because it’s a new year, but because of the thoughts and emotions that come up from the holidays.
+I’ve recognized that a lot of people seek help not because it’s a new year, but because of the thoughts and emotions that come up during the holidays.

-Even though they are adults, they get there and they find themselves feeling the same way they did when they were younger.
+Even though they are adults, they get back home and find themselves feeling the same way they did when they were younger.

 Still teased.
 Still the black sheep of the family.
 The “weird” one.